 (3) Has satisfactorily completed the qualifications governing the use of general anesthesia in rule 4715-5-05 of the Administrative Code; and

-(4) Has a properly equipped facility(s), whether fixed, mobile, or portable, in which the permit holder agrees to have available and utilize adequate monitoring, personnel, emergency equipment and drugs as recommended in the American dental association's "Guidelines for the Use of Conscious Sedation, Deep Sedation and General Anesthesia for Dentists" and/or the American academy of pediatric dentistry "Guidelines for the Elective Use of Conscious Sedation, Deep Sedation and General Anesthesia in Pediatric Patients"; and
+(4) Has a properly equipped facility(s), whether fixed, mobile, or portable, in which the permit holder agrees to have available and utilize adequate monitoring, personnel, emergency equipment and drugs as recommended in the "Guidelines for the Use of Sedation and General Anesthesia by Dentists" as adopted by the October 2007 American dental association house of delegates; and

 (5) At the time of application maintains successful completion of an advanced cardiac life support course, or its age appropriate equivalent; and